arXiv/arxiv-docs/source/help/unpack.md

 select the **Download source** option from the web.
 In order to save network bandwidth and disk space, submissions are compressed. arXiv uses the **gzip** and **tar** utilities.
-See our [detailed utilities help](utilities#taretc) for instructions on obtaining gzip and tar.
+See our [detailed utilities help](utilities.md#taretc) for instructions on obtaining gzip and tar.

 Papers downloaded from the web will be packed in one of two ways: